PsychoInferno/idlegrindia/README.md

 ## Characters
 ###### [_back to top_](#contents)
 All character bonuses reach their max at lvl 50.
+The bonus I'm referring to here is the one on the Stats screen, described under the attributes.

 | Stat increase per level:
 | ---- | ----